me-julian/games-not-played/README.md

 Mock react app to get a working tech stack set up with auth using Passport.

+This branch was my first attempt using Passport with session cookies and csrf token protection for auth on the client.

+This caused issues when trying to test the app due to the app not having been requested from the express server, initially setting the session cookie.

+This also caused fetch requests in E2E tests to be considered cross domain, and cookies either weren't being set by the server or weren't being sent by the client.

+As such I decided to abandon this method with the API and client served by the same Express server.
+After having also needed to remove server rendered views for auth pages because of testability issues and with no apparent easy way to get testing working it no longer had any advantages.

 ## Tech Stack

 -   [PNPM](https://pnpm.io/) Monorepo